• Skip to primary navigation

 Sorullitos

-Sorullitos or Sorullitos de Maiz are Puerto Rican cornmeal fritters.
-With a crispy outside and a soft and buttery inside, they make for a delicious snack, appetizer or side dish.
+Sorullitos are Puerto Rican cornmeal fritters, that are crispy on the outside and soft and buttery on the inside.
+Serve them plain or filled with cheese for a perfect snack, appetizer or side dish.

 4.45 from 9 votes